 I like making oat milk as a vegan alternative to goat milk.
-So instead of goat milk and honey soap, you can make oat milk and honey soap for your vegan customers. 🙂
+So instead of goat milk and honey soap, you can make oat milk and agave soap for your vegan customers. 🙂

 Making DIY Oat Milk For Handmade Soap